Getting Started with the Guild

 Thank you for stepping into the Meta-Layer movement.
 You’ve joined a global, intergenerational wave reclaiming the browser as a civic interface for trust, context, and collaboration.
 In the next two years, we aim to define the governance, terminology, desirable properties, and substrate of the Meta-Layer.

-This onboarding guide gives you everything you need to get started with the SIG.
+This onboarding guide gives you everything you need to get started with the Meta-Layer Guild, a master guild shaping the Next Level of the Internet.

 Participation Guide